CodeSammich/notes/macro/sras_agg_demand.md

 Question then becomes, **how much are they shifting _relative_ to _each_ other?**
 Simplified models focus on the factors that cause shifts, etc.

+###Shifts of Aggregate Demand: Short-Run Effects

+**Postive Demand Shock**

+![Demand And Supply Shock] (http://worthwhile.typepad.com/.a/6a00d83451688169e201157046d379970b-pi)

+- Can go the other way around (negative demand shock and positive supply _shock_ shown)